nfdi4plants/ARC-specification/ARC specification.md

 Notes:
   - The attribute *publishable* does not imply that data and metadata contained in an ARC are suitable for publication in a specific outlet (e.g. PRIDE, GEO, EBI).
 While it may be straightforward to convert the ARC schema into one required by specific publishers or repositories, additional metadata requirements may be enforced during conversion.
 These are intentionally not captured in this specification.
   - Minimal administrative metadata ensure compliance with DataCite for DOI creation
+  - (TODO: provisions to enable reproducibility - what do we want to require here?)

 ## Mechanism for quality control of ARCs